marvinisaac/by/src/dnd/solo/white-dragons-blood/a-talking-predator.md

     We will come back for you, little boy.
 ```

-Mikael's knees buckle and starts falling down.
+Mikael's knees buckle and he starts falling down.
 Good thing Francine is there to catch him.

 ```
     FRANCINE